vasvi1203/Principles-of-Programming-Languages/README.md

 1. To run the program, execute the command : python animals_shapes.py or python3 main.py
 2. Definitions of some terms:
    - Virtual functions : They are overridable functions.
 For eg. in the _animals.py_ file, the _def eats()_ method in the _class Dog()_ is a virtual function as it overwrites the default _def eats()_ method in _class Animal()_
-   - Abstract classes :
+   - Abstract class : It is a collection of some abstract methods as well as some concrete methods.
+For eg. in the _shapes.py_ file, _class Shapes()_ is an abstract class.
-   - Base class :
+   - Base class : It is the class being inherited from.
+For eg. in the _shapes.py_ file, _class Shapes()_ is a base class.
-   - Derive class :
+   - Derived class : It is the class that inherits from another class.
+For eg. in the _shapes.py_ file, _class Ellipse()_ is a derived class.
-   - Interfaces :
+   - Interface : It is a collection of only abstract methods.
+For eg. in the _shapes.py_ file, _class Instance()_ is an interface.
-   - Polymorphism :
+   - Polymorphism : It allows us to define methods in the derived class with the same name as defined in their base class.
-   - Modularity :
+   - Modularity : It is the process of decomposing a program into a set of modules.
+For eg. in this assignment, _animals.py_ and _shapes.py_ are modules which are imported into _main.py_
    - Hierarchy :